 Definition: The geo-political body that assigned the identifier in XCN.1.

-See section, 2A.2.14.9, "" for further detail.
+See section, 2A.2.14.9, "Assigning Jurisdiction (CWE)" for further detail.

 As of v 2.7, the Assigning Jurisdiction is conditional.
 It is required if XCN.1 is populated and neither XCN.9 nor XCN.23 are populated.
 All 3 components may be populated.
 The reader is referred to XCN.9 if there is a need to transmit this information as an OID.